2025 World Series

 The 2025 World Series (branded as the 2025 World Series presented by Capital One) was the championship series of Major League Baseball's (MLB) 2025 season.
-The 121st edition of the World Series was a best-of-seven playoff series between the National League (NL) champion and defending World Series champion Los Angeles Dodgers and the American League (AL) champion Toronto Blue Jays.
-The series lasted from October 24 to November 1, with the Dodgers defeating the Blue Jays in seven games.
-Dodgers pitcher Yoshinobu Yamamoto was named the World Series MVP, recording three wins in the series and a 1.02 ERA.
-It was televised by Fox in the United States and by Sportsnet in Canada.
+The 121st edition of the World Series, it was a best-of-seven playoff between the National League (NL) champion and defending World Series champion Los Angeles Dodgers and the American League (AL) champion Toronto Blue Jays.
+The series was played from October 24 to November 1.
+The Dodgers defeated the Blue Jays in seven games to win their second consecutive World Series and ninth overall.
+They became MLB's first franchise to win back-to-back championships since 2000, the first from the NL since 1976, and the eighth overall.
+Dodgers pitcher Yoshinobu Yamamoto was named the World Series MVP, recording three wins and a 1.02 ERA.